ben3636/ReadyThreatGo/README.md

 ## Initial Setup
 There is just one step to configure the datamodels to use the simulation data:
-> * The "readythreatgo" index needs to the added to the datamodels' constraints
+> * The "readythreatgo" index needs to be added to the datamodels' constraints

 This is done either in the CIM Datamodel macros such as `cim_Network_Traffic_indexes` or via the CIM app setup GUI.
 This should take less than 10 seconds per datamodel and look something like this when complete: `index IN (network,firewall,readythreatgo)`.